rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 - The premium amount for the above mentioned insurance shall be contributed by Employer (50%) and the Employee (50%) which would be deducted from the monthly salary of each employee annually.
 - Only the permanent employee shall be eligible for insurance facilities.
 - Report of any injuries sustained by an employee, no matter how trivial, should be reported immediately to the Finance and Administration Unit.
-The department shall follow up when necessary with claims on the CHN's insurance policy.
+The department shall follow up when necessary with claims on Rara Treks' insurance policy.

 ## 15. Working Days, Hours and Holidays/Leave

 ### 15.1 Working Days

-At CHN, we value work-life balance and understand the importance of providing our employees with adequate time for personal and cultural observances, as well as for rest and recuperation.
+At Rara Treks, we value work-life balance and understand the importance of providing our employees with adequate time for personal and cultural observances, as well as for rest and recuperation.
 Therefore, our organization observes the following holidays and leave entitlements:

 - Dashain: 3 days
 - Tihar: 2 days